nestauk/grjobs/README.md

 4) Oversample labelled training embeddings to address class imbalance using a Synthetic Minority Oversampling Technique (SMOTE)
 5) Train a gradient boosted decision tree algorithm to predict whether jobs are green or not_green

-The final output is a saved `.json` file of job IDs and their associated class: green or not_green.

 The current methodology results in a weighted F1 score of: **94%**.

 ## Running the Green Jobs Pipeline